ianepperson/telnetsrvlib/README.md

 Green:

-The TelnetHandler class includes a streamserver_handle class method to translate the required fields from a StreamServer, allowing use from the gevent StreamServer.
+The TelnetHandler class includes a streamserver_handle class method to translate the required fields from a StreamServer, allowing use with the gevent StreamServer.

 ```python
 import gevent.server